 They sell meta-boosts like being able to level faster for one day

 Much of this stuff can be purchased with real money, but you can also buy items with IP which you earn from playing any match.
 Wouldn’t it be interesting to link honor and IP?
 Why wouldn’t Riot allow players to buy items with their honor?
+Or maybe League Boosting for honor?
 I think that’s a huge opportunity to really encourage teamwork.
 Even if it was just an IP boost from getting positive feedback from other players, I think that could be very powerful.
 Forgive the hyperbole in the title, honor points are not the greatest thing to happen since ever, but they could be, as Riot has confirmed they are considering allowing in-game rewards in exchange for honor.

-If you’ve ever done much multiplayer gaming online you’ll know it’s overrun with people who are too immature to handle anonymity, and go to great efforts to ruin everyone else’s time, mostly for fun, they’re trolls.
+If you’ve ever done much multiplayer gaming online (scr888, etc.) you’ll know it’s overrun with people who are too immature to handle anonymity, and go to great efforts to ruin everyone else’s time, mostly for fun, they’re trolls.
 In League of Legends, the honor system is an anti-troll measure.

 I think that’s incredibly interesting.
 One of my biggest struggles I find in evangelizing the art form of video games is finding great examples of how real world lessons can be learned through video games.
 While ideally we’d like to seek something deeper, basic rule systems for children is a good start in relaying messages through game play mechanics.
 I think people know this, and it’s why you see so many educational games targeted at children, but not many at adults.
 This mechanic plants an idea, “if you are nice to others you will be better off in the long run.”